Updated: Apr 20

-How can you create a classroom that can't live without critique - the structured process of giving, receiving, and incorporating peer feedback to improve student work?
-It all starts with creating a safe space for critique practices to thrive.
+How can you create a classroom that can't live without giving, receiving, and incorporating peer feedback to improve student work?
+It all starts with creating a safe space for feedback practices to thrive.
 What are two ways you can begin to do this?
 Start by trusting the language and striving for consistency.

 Trust the Language

-Critique is a step by step process with detailed rules about the use of language: how you say something is very important during a critique session.
+Critique, Peer Feedback, Shared Assessment - no matter what you call it, it can transform learning in your classroom if you treat it as a step-by-step process.
+It has detailed rules about the use of language: how you say something is very important during a feedback session.
 The specific language used makes the critique about student work - not about the students themselves.

-For example, when we give any feedback during a critique, it is always in reference to the goals, or success criteria , that were selected before the critique began.
+For example, when we give any feedback, it is always in reference to the goals, or success criteria, that were selected beforehand.
 What happens when a student gives this kind of warm or cool feedback?

 "I see you are meeting the goal of supporting your claim with relevant evidence, because I see...